Q&A with John LoMedico, VP of Corporate Development

 Q: What about at 100G mode?
 Are there no interoperable modes available for other companies using lower performance industry standard FEC?

 Interoperability is possible in the lower-performing 100G mode using HD-FEC.
-However, we believe the majority of use cases for CFP2-DCO modules will require the highest performance possible for metro and regional networks thereby demanding the use of SD-FEC.
-As such, interoperability at the higher performing and proprietary 200G mode is only supported between Oclaro and Acacia Meru-based CFP2-DCO modules.
+However, we believe the majority of use cases for CFP2 modules will require the highest performance possible for metro and regional networks thereby demanding the use of SD-FEC.
+As such, interoperability at the higher performing and proprietary 200G mode is only supported between Oclaro and Acacia Meru-based CFP2 modules.

 Q: Does this signal a transition of the Acacia model toward merchant chip sales?